 Chagrinn knew all of this too.
 Their plan had worked.
 There was no way their minds could handle all of the tree, but it handled more than enough for their purposes.
 What was left behind was useless anyway: the thoughts of the rest of the world’s men and women.
 Those secrets were petty, wet, explosive pieces of information.
 Drivel about parentage and rank.
 Sludge regarding fluttering hearts and blushing cheeks.
 Crusty rigid mountains of regret.
 They were glad to avoid such things.

 She was only vaguely aware that the two of them were levitating now.
 The power of the knowledge nudged them upwards, encouraged them to transcend the lands of Shook and Cain.
-Their bodies rose and rose, eliciting no response from either of them.
-They passed through the roof of the burrow like it was less than air.
+Their bodies rose and rose, drawing no response from either of them as they passed through the roof of the burrow like it was less than air.
 Higher and higher they went, puncturing the clouds.
 They reached the end of the sky, the thin black pool where the constellations lived, and kept going.

 Life returned to them once they were past the sky.
 They said nothing to each other, as they both knew exactly what the other was doing.
 The runners drifted back and forth, curiously observing the things the tree did not know of.
 The place they were in, the Out-of-Bounds, had more substance than the bottom of the world.
 They knew the Source was nearby, was all around, but they also saw an incredible mountain range surrounding them.